-The Sister City Project Story really begins when I was five.
+The Sister Cities Project Story really begins when I was five.

 When I was five my mom was a kindergarten teacher in an all white Christian school in Lakewood California.
 But we lived in Long Beach which was a mostly black neighborhood.
 So she had the choice early on to enroll me in her school where she taught or send me to a school in Long Beach.
 She decided to enroll me where she taught and where I was the only black kid in the entire school.
 Then for elementary she sent me to John Muir the school in Long Beach that was right down the street with predominantly black kids.
 In junior high, she returned me back to Lakewood, California, to a predominantly all white school where I was then one of the only black kids.